James Spallone

 On April 21, 2009, a Connecticut political blog reported that Spallone had filed paperwork to create an exploratory committee to run for the post of secretary of the state of Connecticut.
 He lost, but the winner, Denise Merrill, asked him to be the deputy secretary of the State.
 Later, he left to work as the lawyer to the Speaker of the House helping to pass many bills.
-He was then nominated to be a judge and later made passed the Judicial Committee and now sits has a superior Court judge.
+He was then nominated to be a judge and later passed the Judicial Committee and now sits as a superior Court judge.

 Education

 Spallone attended local public schools (Deep River Elementary, John Winthrop Junior High School and Valley Regional High School).
 He graduated from Valley Regional as valedictorian in 1983.
-He graduated from Williams College in Williamstown in 1987 and spent his junior year at Oxford University in England.
+He graduated from Williams College in Williamstown in 1987 and spent his junior year at Oxford University in England through the Williams-Exeter Programme at Oxford.

 In 1989, he enrolled at the University of Connecticut School of Law.
 He was an associate editor of the Connecticut Journal of International Law and studied English law and European Community law for a semester at the University of Exeter during law school.
 He graduated from the University of Connecticut in 1992.